 The absolutely strong and unbeatable Team Number One in the League (winning all their games in the season so far) is playing against Team Number Eighteen (who have lost all their games in the season so far).
 Number One scores an early goal in the first few minutes, as it’s supposed to be, just to “live up to the expectations”… then they drag along at 1-0, for 80-85 minutes… seemingly unable to score any more goals, or even if they get a ridiculously obvious chance, they “mess it up”.
 Then, during the last minutes, they let Number Eighteen score a goal… BOOM!
 It’s 1-1… DRAW!
-The most professional way to do this is in the 90th minute, when some bookies close the odds already.
+The most precise way to do this is in the 90th minute, when some bookies are closing their odds already.

 Does this story sound familiar to you?
 We bet it does!

 There are of course many other versions of the above scenario, but let’s stick with this one for a bit, analysing the evolution of the odds during the game.
 This is a perfectly simple example of “how to manipulate the markets” by making everybody believe the wrong thing.

 The odds in the above game between No. 1 and No. 18 started at 1.16 – 5.75 – 11.50… then, after that early goal, they immediately changed to 1.10 – 6.30 – 13.00… then to 1.05 – 6.75 – 15.00, then to 1.01 – 7.50 – 24.00… then, out of the blue, in the last minute, the game ended 1-1!
 Whoever bet any amount on that “unlikely” draw, will cash out 1:7.50!

 Oh, and one more important detail you should know… No. 1. had enough points to remain No. 1, in any case… so this draw did not change anything for them.
 Did it?